Welcome to NELA’S Montecito Heights

 Montecito Heights Modern History

 In 1910 the vision for Montecito Heights began.
-Developers planned the affluent suburb as groups of large well appointed properties placed on large lots which dispersed around a magnificent hilltop hotel.
-The Great Depression in 1929 wiped out the country along with the company and the plans for the hotel were not to be.
+Developers planned the affluent suburb as groups of large well-appointed properties placed on large lots dispersed around a magnificent hilltop hotel.
+The Great Depression in 1929 wiped out the country along with the company, and the plans for the hotel were not to be.

 “Arroyo Seco” means dry riverbed, Pasadena’s seasonal gulch was, in fact, nature’s own freeway back in the days of wagon trains.
 During the warmer and dryer months, it would provide a shortcut for wagons between Pasadena and Los Angeles to the Southwest.
 The Arroyo Seco Parkway or “Pasadena Freeway” was created to run parallel with it.

 The residential architectural roots began with the adventurous spirit of those who first built on the hillside terrains during the turn of the century.
-From Victorian farmhouses, early Craftsman homes. into modern homes which include Spanish colonial revival, English Tudor, and smaller bungalows.
+From Victorian farmhouses to early Craftsman homes to modern homes, including Spanish colonial revival, English Tudor, and smaller bungalows.

 These homes are often painted or stained brown or dark green to blend with nature.
 These homes were so popular for a time that many cities have what is called a “Bungalow Belt” of homes built in the 1920s.
 These neighborhoods were often clustered along streetcar lines as they extended into the suburbs.

 Heritage Square Museum is a living history museum that explores the settlement and development of Southern California during its first 100 years of statehood.
 The eight historic structures located at the museum, constructed during the Victorian Era were saved from demolition and serve as a perfect background to educate the public about the everyday lives of Southern Californians from the close of the 19th Century into the early decades of the 20th Century.